Energize Trade Shows and Events with Inbound Marketing Tactics

 At the beginning of each year, marketing professionals take a more granular look at their firm's annual plan for trade shows and events.
-Trade show and professional event strategic marketing is a process that takes some planning to make sure the firm generates an increase in business development activity that justifies the costs of participation.
+Trade show and professional event strategic marketing is a process that takes some planning to ensure the firm generates an increase in business development activity that justifies participation costs.

-This post aims to provide you with steps to energize your trade shows and professional events with inbound marketing tactics.
+This post will give you steps to energize trade shows and professional events with inbound marketing tactics.

 Align Firm Goals and Objectives with Event Goals and Objectives

-Like all other marketing activities, it is important to refer to your firm’s goals and objectives as a guide for each event’s strategic plan.
+Like all other marketing activities, referring to your firm's goals and objectives is important to guide each event's strategic plan.
 Sketch out a list of specific trade show and event objectives, for example:

 - Generate new business;